 As you can see, GDPR cybersecurity compliance is just as important for third-party relationships as it is internally for an organization as long as those third parties process, store, or transmit personal data of EU data subjects.

-While this is the last concept covered in this post, it’s my personal favorite.
+While this is the last concept we’re covering with regard to GDPR compliance recommendations and requirements, it’s my personal favorite.

 Policy is the teeth, the hammer, and an “accountability partner” for the previously discussed data security controls.

-To be effective, policy must receive enterprise-wide buy-in in order to manage and update data security controls in an always changing cybersecurity environment.
-For best practices, organizational policy acknowledgment and training ensures policies are properly communicated and understood.
+To be effective, policy must receive enterprise-wide buy-in in order to manage and update data security controls in an always-changing cybersecurity environment.
+For best practices, organizational policy acknowledgment and training ensure policies are properly communicated and understood.

 Put it all together and, if managed and followed accordingly, policy management is a foundation for compliance toward GDPR readiness.